 Civil engineering today is a dynamic, complex, and technologically sophisticated field.
 Powerful computational methods and high-strength materials have offered new opportunities and new challenges.
-As a Civil Engineering graduate student, you will collaborate with faculty members who are world-renowned leaders in their fields and contribute to research that has a tremendous impact on society.
+As a graduate student in the department, you will collaborate with faculty members who are world-renowned leaders in their fields and contribute to research that has a tremendous impact on society.
 Our research is focused on three fundamental areas: Mechanics of Materials, Structures, and Systems.
 Current projects include fracture and fatigue in materials and structural systems, earthquake engineering, and applying systems approaches to improving patient flow in hospitals.

-The PhD program at the Johns Hopkins University Department of Civil Engineering aims to inspire the leaders of tomorrow to take on the challenge of creating and sustaining the built environment that underpins our society.
-Focal research areas in the Department include structural engineering, structural mechanics, probabilistic methods, hazards management, and systems engineering.
+Our PhD program aims to inspire the leaders of tomorrow to take on the challenge of creating and sustaining the built environment that underpins our society.
+Focal research areas in the department include structural engineering, structural mechanics, probabilistic methods, hazards management, and systems engineering.

 Students graduate from the program with a sense of the responsibility that the civil engineering profession accepts for applying the principles of engineering sciences for the betterment of the built environment and society.
 Its graduates have an appreciation of professional ethics and the value of service to their profession and society through participation in technical activities, and in community, state and national organizations.

 Both undergraduates and masters students are encouraged to apply to the PhD program.
 Research Fellowships for Incoming PhD Students are Available!

 The department offers combined bachelor’s/master’s degrees.
 For students who are admitted to this program, the two degrees typically require five years total to complete.
 For these students, there is an automatic tuition waiver of 50% after the first eight semesters of undergraduate work.